mlflow/mlflow/docs/source/models.rst

 MLflow can package models as self-contained Docker images with the REST API endpoint.
 The image can be used to safely deploy the model to various environments such as Kubernetes.

+You deploy MLflow model locally or generate a Docker image using the CLI interface to the :py:mod:`mlflow.models` module.

 The REST API server accepts the following data formats as POST input to the ``/invocations`` path:

 * JSON-serialized pandas DataFrames in the ``split`` orientation.
 For example,